blacksmithgu/obsidian-dataview/docs/docs/data-annotation.md

     Basic Field:: Value
     **Bold Field**:: Nice!
     ```
+    If you want to embed metadata inside sentences, or multiple fields on the same line, you can use the bracket syntax:
+    ```markdown
+    I would rate this a [rating:: 9]!
+It was [mood:: acceptable].
+    ```

 3. **Implicit**: Dataview annotates pages with a large amount of metadata automatically, like the day the file was
    created (`file.cday`), any associated dates (`file.day`), links in the file (`file.outlinks`), tags (`file.tags`),